kaue/next-atlasboard/README.md

 ### Log visualizer

-If you enable real-time logging in ``yourwallboard/config/atlasboard.json``, you will be able to access logs through a socket.io connection:
+If you enable real-time logging in ``yourwallboard/config/logging.js``, you will be able to access logs through a socket.io connection:

 ```
 {
-  "live-logging" : {
-    "enabled": true
+  "liveLoggingWebAccess" : true
-  }
 }
 ```